Deeplite/neutrino/docs/engine.rst

 .. important::

     For classification models, the community version returns the second best `opt_model` at the end of the optimization process.
-Consider upgrading to the production version to obtain the best optimized model produced by Deeplite Neutrino.
+Consider upgrading to the production version to obtain the most optimized model produced by Deeplite Neutrino.
 Refer :ref:`how to upgrade <feature_comparison>`.

 .. important::

-    For object detection and segmentation models, the community version displays the results of the optimization process including all the optimized metric values.
+    For object detection and segmentation models, the community version displays the results of the optimization process, including all the optimized metric values.
 To obtain the optimized model produced by Deeplite Neutrino, consider upgrading to the production version.
 Refer :ref:`how to upgrade <feature_comparison>`.

 .. _type_tasks: